hathibelagal-dev/ARPNC/README.md

 ( :sayHelloTo $ Hello $ printnn space printnn print ) $ Bob $ sayHelloTo
 ```

-Note that space is a part of the language.
-If you want to print a single space, you have to use the `space` keyword.
+Because space is a part of the language, if you want to print a single space, you have to use the `space` keyword.
 It pushes a single space character to the stack.

 There's a lot more you can do with this language.
 This is a completely valid program too(remember, the newlines are optional):